 Plugin

 formae uses a plugin architecture to extend its capabilities.
-Plugins allow you to add support for new cloud providers, configuration languages, and network features without modifying the core formae system.
+Plugins allow you to add support for yet unsupported infrastructure technologies without modifying the core formae system.

 How Plugins Work